nirlipo/planning-visualisation/Docs/Animation Profile Guide.md

 ```

-Three other Animation Profiles are provided in the source code.
+Three other Animation Profiles are provided in the source code under Test/Sample Files.
 Each of these is commented for readability.

 # 4 Extending the Language